 The first few are obvious hopefully.
 Of course you would should be the expected answer.
 What about the last ones?
 Are you listening to those channels for feedback in your business?

-If you don’t have a Twitter account or Facebook page, then you’re somewhat off the hook because you’re not providing those as an outlet for your customers.
+At a conference of businessman Shravan Gupta, he mentioned that if you don’t have a Twitter account or Facebook page, then you’re somewhat off the hook because you’re not providing those as an outlet for your customers.
 Now, the fact that you’re not providing those as an outlet to your customers to engage with you is another issue entirely.

 If you don’t plan to listen to your customers in those online social networks, then you should probably clearly state that in the bio of those accounts.
 I would actually give more credit to a company that told me in their Twitter bio that they weren’t going to respond to tweets and directed me to another channel, than I would for a company that had some welcoming bio and description and said the tweets or updates were coming from a real person.
+Another great way to deliver quick and quality service to your customers is through the use of call centers.
+After reading different ways Call Centers can improve small businesses, we were convinced that the Live Chat Services For Businesses was the right solution for our business.

 Don’t Get Distracted